 Enter through swinging saloon doors and head to the open-air patio, where wailing mariachis do their thing in this traditional drinking...

 Los Danzantes puts a contemporary spin on traditional Mexican cuisine with dishes such as huitlacoche (trufflelike corn fungus)...

 Plaza Hidalgo · interesting places nearby

 Tamales Chiapanecos María Geraldine information

 At the passageway next to the arched wing of San Juan Bautista church, look for these incredible tamales by Chiapas native doña María Geraldine.
-Wrapped in banana leaves, stuffed with ingredients like olives, prunes and almonds, and laced with sublime salsas, they’re a meal in themselves.
+Wrapped in banana leaves, stuffed with ingredients such as olives, prunes and almonds, and laced with sublime salsas, they’re a meal in themselves.